Q&A with "The Speedo Movement"

 This is a little bit like asking a parent to choose their favourite child!
 I love them all, but I’m very fond of the Integrity classic briefs from the Foundations range.
-This was my first ever sketched design, so I have a soft spot.
+This was my first ever sketched design, so I have a soft spot for it.
 I also can’t go past the Diablo print in the Tulip Tang colour combo from the Rhythm range – I love the bold pops of green and purple which aren’t often seen together.

 The designs and prints for Smithers evoke some very clean lines and patterns.
 Can you explain the design choice?